NathanEpstein/reinforce/README.md

 model = l.learn(obs,gamma,R)
 ```

-`model` is a dictionary which has contains the estimated optimal action for each state.
+`model` is a dictionary which contains the estimated optimal action for each state.

-`model[1]` is a 3-dimensional list representing the state probability transition matrix. `model[1][i][j][k]` is the estimated probability of moving from state i to state k with action j.
+###Inputs

 ####obs
 obs is a 3-dimensional list.
-Each element of obs is a 2-d list of states.
-Each state is a list of the form [state, action, reward], if no R is specified, or [state,action], if R is specified.
+Each element of obs is a 2-d list of time-steps.
+Each time-step is a list of the form [state, action, reward] if no R is specified, or [state,action] if R is specified.
+See examples for more detail.

 ```python
 obsA = [[stateA1,actionA1,rewardA1],[stateA2,actionA2,rewardA2],...]